 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a container not built for the load.
-We route a 30-yard low-wall bin featuring reinforced sides and a heavier floor plate to manage the density.
-We cap the fill volume well below the visual rim to maintain a safe axle weight: this setup travels on a lowboy.
-We also provide a general construction debris service for mixed materials when your roofing project finishes.
+Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt; these materials punish a standard container that lacks structural integrity.
+For these jobs, we route a reinforced 30-yard bin: it features thicker ribbed sides and a heavier floor plate.
+We cap the fill volume well below the visual rim to maintain legal axle weight on our lowboy transport.
+If you have mixed materials, we also handle a general construction debris service for your site.

 Same-day Pickup for Fast Roof Project Turnover